verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Filled with the kind of depth that you can't get anywhere else.
 - [ ] I've never in my life seen anything like it
 - [ ] Aapki soan papdi aapke ghar, humara laddoo humare ghar
+- [ ] Imagine there's a man in this world that's allowed to kiss her.